MarsouDev/nbl-target/README.md

 ## Overview

-NBL Target is a comprehensive targeting system that allows players to interact with entities (vehicles, peds, objects, players, self, ground, sky) through a modern context menu interface.
+NBL Target is a **free and open source** comprehensive targeting system that allows players to interact with entities (vehicles, peds, objects, players, self, ground, sky) through a modern context menu interface.
 Hold the activation key (default: Left Alt) to enter targeting mode, then click on any entity to open a context menu with available interaction options.

 **Key Highlights:**
 - ✅ **MAP Props Support**: Automatically detects static world objects (ATMs, vending machines) even inside buildings